 Further information is available at NTER CHCI: follow-up services for oral and ear health: final report, 2007-2012.
 The data quality statement for the CHCI is available at Child Health Check Initiative (CHCI) data collections, QS.

-The latest data quality statement for the DS NMDS is available at Disability Services National Minimum Data Set (DS NMDS) - Data Quality Statement.
+The last data quality statement for the DS NMDS is available at Disability Services National Minimum Data Set 2018-19; Quality Statement.

 The AIHW draws upon both expenditure data and service use data to prepare Indigenous health expenditure estimates.
 Data are compiled annually from a range of government and non-government sources.
 Due to changes in data specifications and methods, data from the Health Expenditure Database reported in this publication and those in previous HPF reports (and updated Health Expenditure Australia reports) are not comparable.